autoplot/documentation/javadoc/org/autoplot/dom/LabelConverter.md

-# org.autoplot.dom.LabelConverterClass for containing the logic of how macros are implemented.
+# org.autoplot.dom.LabelConverter

- https://sourceforge.net/p/autoplot/feature-requests/426/
+Class for containing the logic of how macros are implemented. https://sourceforge.net/p/autoplot/feature-requests/426/

  This currently supports just the plotElement and plot.
 When multiple plotElements are attached to a plot, then the first is used.

-LabelConverter( org.autoplot.dom.Application dom, org.autoplot.dom.Plot plot, org.autoplot.dom.Axis axis, org.autoplot.dom.PlotElement pe, org.autoplot.dom.Annotation an )
+# LabelConverter( org.autoplot.dom.Application dom, org.autoplot.dom.Plot plot, org.autoplot.dom.Axis axis, org.autoplot.dom.PlotElement pe, org.autoplot.dom.Annotation an )

 ***